zephyrproject-rtos/zephyr/doc/devices/dts/device_tree.rst

     underlying DTS derived configuration #defines.
 Fixup files are temporary artifacts until additional DTS changes are made to make them unnecessary.

+* Overlay Files (optional)

+  * Overlay files contain tweaks or changes to the SoC and Board support files described above.
+They can be used to modify Device Tree configurations without having to change the SoC and Board files.
+See :ref:`application_dt` for more information on overlay files and the Zephyr build system.

 Adding support for device tree in drivers
 *****************************************